Scientific Computation Platform for Geophysical Geodesy

 According to the different adjustment modes of terrain masses, the terrain effects usually include the local terrain effect, terrain Bouguer effect, ocean Bouguer effect, crustal equilibrium effect, terrain Helmert condensation and residual terrain effect, etc.

 (1) In order to improve the griding performance of discrete field elements, it is expected to improve the smoothness of discrete field elements after the terrain effect removed.
 In this case, the optimal criterion for terrain effect is that the standard deviation of discrete field elements would decrease after the terrain effect removed.
-This quantitative criterion is also applicable for geophysical gravity exploration purposes.
+This quantitative criterion is also applicable for gravity prospecting modelling.

 (3) The ratio D/ε of difference D between the maximum and minimum of terrain effects on a certain field element and its standard deviation ε, reflects the outlier of ultrashort wave signal in this mode of terrain effect.
 D/ε is large, which means that the proportion of ultrashort wave signals is small, but the signal is large.
 It is beneficial to improve the data processing performance to process this type of field element using this mode of terrain effect.

-Among the above four guideline criterions defined by PAGravf4.5, the first two are the binding regulations, which are globally applicable and need to be followed.
+Among the above four guideline criterion defined by PAGravf4.5, the first two are the binding regulations, which are globally applicable and need to be followed.
 The latter two can be the technical references and should be employed appropriately based on further analysis.
-These criterions will no longer be appropriate when gravity field observations are so scarce that their space statistical representation is severely underrepresented.
+These criterion will no longer be appropriate when gravity field observations are so scarce that their space statistical representation is severely underrepresented.

-The performance of terrain effect is closely related to the complexity of the local terrain, the short-wave figure of the gravity field and the space distribution of the observations.
-When the terrain complexity is low, the local gravity field structure is not complex and the space distribution of the observations is dense, there is a possibility that the performance of the griding or gravity field approach cannot be further improved using any mode of terrain effect.
+The performance of terrain effect is closely related to the complexity of the local terrain, short-wave figure of the gravity field and spatial distribution of the observations.
+When the terrain complexity is low, local gravity field structure is not complex and spatial distribution of the observations is dense, there is a possibility that the performance of the griding or gravity field approach cannot be further improved using any mode of terrain effect.

 ✋ The uniqueness of the geoid and PAGravf4.5ʹs realization